Cryptanalyzing a class of image encryption schemes based on Chinese Remainder Theorem: Cryptanalysis

 \item \textit{Low sensitivity with respect to change of plaintext}

-A secure encryption scheme is expected to own \textit{avalanche effect}, namely change of a bit of plaintext will cause each bit of of the ciphertext change in a probability of half.
-Unfortunately, CECRT violates the desired property seriously.
-When two plaintexts $\mathbf{P}=\{p_i\}_{i=1}^L$ and $\mathbf{P}^*=\{p_i\}_{i=1}^L$ $p_{w((j-1)k+i)}-p^*_{w((j-1)k+i)}\equiv d$, $i=1\sim k$, one can see the difference of the corresponding cipher-elements $(c_j-c^*_j)=\sum_{i=1}^{k} (e_i \tilde{n}_i) d \bmod{n}=d\bmod n$.
-Low sensitivity with respect to general change of plaintext can be supported by the findings in \cite{Li:RobustCRT:IEEETSP2009}, which proves reconstruction of a large integer from its remainders via CRT is not sensitive to change (error) of the remainders.
+A secure cryptographic algorithm is expected to possess the \textit{avalanche effect}, i.e., a tiny change in plaintext will cause each bit of the ciphertext change at a probability of one half.
+Unfortunately, CECRT fails to have this desired property.
+When two plaintexts $\mathbf{P}=\{p_i\}_{i=1}^L$ and $\mathbf{P}^*=\{p^*_i\}_{i=1}^L$ satisfying $p_{w((j-1)k+i)}-p^*_{w((j-1)k+i)}\equiv d$ for one $j$, one can assure that the difference of the corresponding cipher-elements is $(c_j-c^*_j)=\sum_{i=1}^{k} (e_i \tilde{n}_i) d \bmod{n}=d\bmod n$.
+The low sensitivity with respect to a general change of plaintext can be supported by the findings in \cite{Li:RobustCRT:IEEETSP2009}, which proved that the recovery of a large integer from its remainders using CRT is not sensitive to the change (error) in the remainders.